apigeek3000/api-jam-1-fundamentals/cloud-shell-tutorial.md

     Click CREATE.

-3. Once created, click the "API Traffic by API Product and Client Location" report to view the report.
+3. Once created, click the **API Traffic by API Product and Client Location** report to view the report.
 The custom report should display two column chart diagrams, showing "Sum of traffic" and "Sum of proxy errors".
 Plus a summary section at the end.

     Notice that you can change the Report time by selecting 1 hour, 3 hours, etc. ![part5-view-customreport-default.png](https://cdn.qwiklabs.com/x%2FLtytGQiG2zhtDDKKTxsd%2B6SGnqH7vg7Wgne5hmGrE%3D)